AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/gs-metadata-rules.md

 4. Select **Map Values** for the **Mapping Type**.

    This option allows you to map that part of the stream name to another value.
 You may either manually enter the mappings or generate the mappings from existing streams.
+   **Note:** If OCS encounters a value that does not match any of the mappings, it does not create metadata for that stream.
+This can be useful in the instance where there are two different metadata rules that have a similar naming pattern, for example:
+   - MyOCS.{Region}.{Site}.*
+   - MyOCS.{Location}.{Department}.*
+   A stream (for example, MyOCS.WestCoast.Mfg.Inventory) will match both patterns, but the values ("WestCoast," "Mfg") are only mapped for only one of the metadata rules (MyOCS.{Location}.{Department}.*).

 5. To generate mappings from existing streams, click **Generate Mappings**.